 - As the Constitution clearly states, Jesus Christ is our Lord because He is the second member of the “most Holy and undivided Trinity.”

 - Although the Constitution affirms a belief in the deity of Christ and in the Holy Trinity, neither the church nor the state is allowed to physically force people to believe these biblical teachings.
 The state should, however, do everything it can to facilitate the spread of the Christian Gospel and to place moral limits on the behavior of people.

 Separation of church and state does not mean separation between politics and religion or politics and the Bible.
 As Gary DeMar points out, there is a difference between an ecclesiocracy where “the Church rules in society with religious leaders (ministers and priests as the government officials) DeMar, “Theocracy,” 11)” and a theocracy, where God rules the outward behavior of all people through the civil government.
-Groups like the American Civil Liberties Union and People for the American Way may want to completely separate Christian theology and morality from the government’s social policy, but such a separation is not only impossible it is also unconstitutional.
-All these groups will ever end up doing is replacing one theology and morality with another.
+Groups like the American Civil Liberties Union and People for the American Way may want to completely separate Christian theology and morality from the government’s social policy, but such a separation is not only impossible, it is also unconstitutional.
+All these groups have, in fact, ended up doing is replacing one theology and morality with another, and Anti9-Christian or atheist morality and theology.
 In effect, they are guilty of doing the same thing they accuse other people of doing.
 Their agenda is filled with intellectual and moral hypocrisy!

 True love does not delight in evil but rejoices with God’s truth.
 Rejoice in the Christian heritage of the Founding Fathers of the United States of America!
 Remember the words of Jesus Christ in Mark 1:15: The reign of God is near.
 Repent and believe the Gospel!